lcappuccio/filtering-ads-with-linux/README.md

 * If using DHCP I've prepared a php page listing all leases (if you don't want to deploy the java components)
 * Bandwidthd monitor (`sudo apt-get install bandwidthd`), useful if using the same box as LAN gateway

-# Software
+# Software (optional)

-There are two java components:

-1. logtailer: tails the dnsmasq log file and send all new lines to a REST backend
-2. logarchiver: receives requests from logtailer and stores the lines to a database

-## Compile logtailer

-`mvn clean compile assembly:single`

-Requires two parameters:

-1. `-f` the path of the dnsmasq log file
-2. `-s` the sleep timer of the tail operation
+The adtrap java application is used to listen the dnsmasq logfile and store events in a MySQL database. (should work with MariaDb as well).

-## Compile logarchiver
+Compile with:

 `mvn clean package spring-boot:repackage`

-A java Springboot REST backend with a monitoring console using Google Charts.
+It is a java Springboot REST backend with a monitoring console using Google Charts.

 See `application.properties` to configure.

 ## init, launch and stop scripts

-Use `launch_all.sh` and `stop_all.sh` in your `adtrap` folder.
+Use `launch.sh` and `stop.sh` in the folder where the jar was copied.

+Create a folder `config` and copy (with the opportune values) the `application.properties` configuration file.

 ## Web Console